themesberg/flowbite/content/getting-started/vue.md

 }
 ```

-10. Start a local server on `localhost:3000/` by running the following command in your terminal:
+4. Start a local development server by running the following command in your terminal:

 ```bash
 npm run dev